helia295/torchpruning/README.md

 # torchpruning
-All about DNN Gradient Pruning using PyTorch
+DNN Gradient Pruning using PyTorch
+Train on FashionMnist dataset